Your loan responsibilities and repayment

-Exit Counselling: If you have borrowed a Direct Loan in order to study at London Metropolitan University and you will be graduating, are withdrawing, or ceasing to attend for any other reason, you must complete a Direct Loan Exit Counselling session.
-Exit counselling is mandatory.
-The exit counselling session is designed to make you aware of your repayment responsibilities, familiarize you with your Loan Servicer and provide you with examples of repayment.
-Visit the www.studentaid.gov for further details on loan counselling types
+If you have borrowed a direct loan to study at London Metropolitan University and you graduate, withdraw or cease to attend for any other reason, you must complete exit counselling.
+Exit counselling is mandatory, and is designed to make you aware of your repayment responsibilities, familiarise you with your loan servicer and provide you with examples of repayment plans.
+Visit the FSA website to complete counselling.

-Repayment of your loan: When you completed your Masters Promissory Notes, you agreed to repay all the loans funds disbursed to you.
+When you completed your master promissory note (MPN), you agreed to repay all the loan funds paid to you.
 You are legally obliged to comply with the MPN conditions.
-Take a look at the video on How to Manage Your Student Loans.
-There are a number of Repayment Options (See Key Terms about Your Responsibilties below) and you should explore the one that suits your circumstances best.
-Your Loan Servicer will be happy to discuss these with you too.
+Take a look at the video on How to manage your student loans.
+There are a number of repayment options (See Key terms about your responsibilities below) and you should explore the one that best suits your circumstances.
+Your loan servicer will be happy to discuss these with you too.

-In School Status Changes: Notify London Metropolitan University and your Loan Servicer or Lender of any changes in your status, including withdrawal, graduation, changes to your address, telephone number and e-mail.
+You must notify London Metropolitan University and your loan servicer or lender of any changes in your status, including withdrawal, graduation, changes to your address, telephone number and email.

-After Graduation Status Changes: Notify your Loan Servicer or Lender of any changes in your circumstances, including any change of address, telephone/cell number and e-mail.
+You must notify your loan servicer or lender of any changes in your circumstances, including any change of address, telephone number and email.

 Remember, you are required to make your student loan payments even if you: